 Hello.
 I am David Bainbridge and I write popular science books, usually about biology.
-My aim is to write books that can explain to anyone how we as humans actually work.
+My aim is to write books that can explain to anyone how we work.

 Also, biology can be more interesting than most people expect.
 Obviously, it has the power to tell us what we are and how we got here, but the story of how we acquired that knowledge is itself fascinating.
 The history of biology is populated by an array of wonderful, awful, charming, irritating, strange, imperfect people who got it wrong more often than they got it right.